hashicorp-education/vale-education-poc/README.md

 # vale-education-poc
 Internal repository for testing Vale for use in local development.

+## What is Vale

+"Vale is a linter for prose" - said another way - its a way super rad grammar checker for the command line or your favorite IDE (assuming your favorite IDE is one of the Vale supported IDEs).

+Vale runs locally, and does not send data back to any 3rd parties (looking at you Grammarly).
+It is completely customizable though the use of configuration files.
+Sample configurations files can be found at https://github.com/errata-ai.

 ## Installation (manual)

 1 - Install Vale (https://vale.sh/docs/vale-cli/installation/).